The Impact Intensive

 Delivery

-Where the designed experience either holds or degrades.
+Where the designed experience either holds or degrades in practice.

-We look at how work is delivered day to day, whether there is a consistent operating rhythm, and where delivery still requires the founder's direct coordination to happen reliably.
+We look at how work is delivered day to day, whether there's a consistent operating rhythm, and whether delivery follows the structure you've designed or still requires your direct coordination to happen reliably.

-When delivery is unstable, the same bottlenecks reappear no matter how many times they are "fixed."
+When delivery is unstable, the same bottlenecks reappear no matter how many times they're "fixed."
 The system adapts around the problem instead of resolving it.
+Work gets done, but it doesn't follow a repeatable process.

 We assess whether delivery is structurally sound or quietly dependent on you.